makersacademy/rps-challenge/README.md

 `Sinatra` the ruby web framework will be used to develop this app.
 It will follow the MVC development pattern.
 Ruby will be used as the programming language and HTML in Sinatra views for the user interface.

+While developing the app I used the Ruby web server interface, Rack.
+More info can be found at [Rack](https://rack.github.io/).

 ## CODE STYLE

 [Rubocop](https://github.com/rubocop-hq/rubocop) has been used as a guide.